-By April 19, persons who have income in the United States (including international students and scholars) are required to file income tax returns.
+By the deadline as listed on IRS.gov, persons who have income in the United States (including international students and scholars) are required to file income tax returns.
 Tax returns provide an opportunity to apply for money that was withheld in amounts greater than the actual tax liability to be refunded to the applicant.
 F-1 and J-1 visa holders who have U.S.-source taxable income must file a tax return.
 Although a tax treaty may exempt you from paying taxes, you are still required to file an income tax return if you have U.S.-based taxable income.

 All employees who have taxable income from employment in the United States will receive a Form W-2, which is a statement of earnings.
 All of your U.S. employers are required by law to provide a W-2 form.
 Hampshire College will produce W-2 forms if you had an on-campus job.
 If, for example, you had CPT- or OPT-paid employment, you should be receiving a W-2 form from your past employers (make sure you know which address they are sending it to: Hampshire or your permanent home address).
 Some of you have opted for receiving your Hampshire W-2 electronically, which can be found on TheHub in your account.
 Those who did not choose this option will receive a W-2 in their campus boxes.

 All "non-resident aliens" who have scholarships that are greater than the amount of their fees or have tax treaty-exempt wages will receive a Form 1042-S in their campus mailbox.
 They will send these out in the next couple of weeks (end February--early March).
 This is a statement of that type of income received during the year.
-For those international students who do not work or whose only source of income is from a grant/scholarship (shown on tax form 1042S), the filing deadline is June 15, 2015.
+For those international students who do not work or whose only source of income is from a grant/scholarship (shown on tax form 1042S), check IRS.gov for the filing deadline.

 * If you are enrolled for Hampshire on-campus study, then your W-2 and 1042-S forms will be placed in your Hampshire mailbox.
 Not everyone may be receiving one or both forms.
 Do not file your taxes until you know you have received all necessary forms.
 If you are not enrolled for Hampshire on-campus study (i.e., field study or exchange), then your forms will be mailed to your permanent home address.

 If you were authorized for off-campus employment (ex.
-CPT) in 2015 and were employed by a non-Hampshire employer for 30 hours per week for more than one month, you should be receiving a 1095-C Form from that employer to the mailing address that you provided to them.
+CPT) during the year and were employed by a non-Hampshire employer for 30 hours per week for more than one month, you should be receiving a 1095-C Form from that employer to the mailing address that you provided to them.

-All "non-resident aliens" must file form 8843 whether or not they received income in the U.S. This form must be submitted by June 15, 2015.
-This includes those who have not worked or earned any money in the United States.
+All "non-resident aliens" must file form 8843 whether or not they received income in the U.S. This includes those who have not worked or earned any money in the United States.
 Form 8843 is the only form you must complete if you have no income subject to taxation in the U.S.; it establishes your "exempt" status.
 Non-residents are exempt from filing tax returns if they have no U.S.-based income and are also exempt from paying tax on non-U.S. source income.
 You do not need a social security number or an ITIN (Individual Taxpayer ID Number) to complete this form.